derobins/hdf5/README.md

 * When starting a feature branch, I branch off of the development/feature branches in `HDFGroup/hdf5`
 * I try to prefix features and fixes with something useful, like "10" for merges to `hdf5_1_10`
 * Anything unprefixed was probably spun off of `develop`
+* Add a BRANCH.md file to anything likely to be long-lived
+* Delete branches after the changes have been pushed as far as they are needed

 ## Why do I do this?